The Small Queens

 John Hillson

 Of Scottish parentage he was nevertheless educated at St. Paul’s School, London, his parents having removed to Kew Gardens just before the Second World War.
-Now retired a career was pursued first through the Motor Industry, where dealing with designers he learned to look at colour, and, in the final two decades of his working life, at the selling end of the Insurance Industry, notably Life Insurance, Pensions and Investments.
+A career was pursued first through the Motor Industry, where dealing with designers he learned to look at colour, and, in the final two decades of his working life, at the selling end of the Insurance Industry, notably Life Insurance, Pensions and Investments.